jpdery/moobile-core-doc/Source/Component/Component.md

 #### Returns:

-- *[Moobile.Component](../Component/Component.md)* The child component or `null` if no components were found using the given name.
+- *[Moobile.Component](../Component/Component.md)* The component or `null` if no components were found with the name.

 -----

 ### getChildOfType(type, name) {#getChildOfType}

-Return a child component of a given type that matches the given name.
+Return a component of a specified type that matches the specified name.

 #### Parameters: